 2. External Training

-As touched on above, external training can be costly time-wise and it also tends to be a more expensive solution versus in-house training.
+As touched on above, external training can be costly time-wise and it also tends to be a more expensive solution than in-house training.

 External training often means that you will need to help cover the costs of the training venue through to the cost of the external training.